 This October is the United States’ 24th annual LGBT History Month.
-This month-long celebration and remembrance of LGBT contributions to history gives people the opportunity to learn about topics that are all too often missing from lessons in educational institutions.
+This month-long celebration and remembrance of LGBT contributions to history give people the opportunity to learn about topics that are all too often missing from lessons in educational institutions.
 Furthermore, it allows young LGBT people to form important connections between the past and the present.

 Though many people know June as LGBT Pride Month, fewer people recognize LGBT History Month, even though it is arguably just as important.
 To celebrate LGBT History Month, let’s take a look at how the tradition came about and why it remains important to the community today.

 In 1994, Missouri high school teacher Rodney Wilson noticed a need for more inclusion of lesbian and gay history in school classrooms.
 Wilson, who was also the first openly gay k-12 teacher in Missouri, began writing to historians, advocacy groups and a variety of other organizations about his idea.